|8th Five Year Plan (Vol-2)||<<

 11.10.2 The thrust areas for the Eighth Plan have, therefore, been identified as follows:

 (1) Modernisation and upgradation ofinfrastruc-tural facilities.
 (2) Quality improvement in technical and management education.
-(3) Responding to new industrial policy and industry-institution R&D labs interaction.
+(3) Responding to new industrial policy and industry-institution R and D labs interaction.
 (4) Resource mobilisation.
 (5) Institutional thrusts.

 11.10.3 The strategy to be adopted to achieve these objectives would be on the following lines: